OK, this post has been a long time coming.

 “Les noms propres ne sont pas traduisibles!” (“First names are not translatable!”)

-And you know, for a lot of French Canadians it seems, calling a Canadian francophone person by the English version of their name often ends up as a nickname.
+For a lot of French Canadians it seems, calling a Canadian francophone person by the English version of their name often ends up as a nickname.
 It’s like a term of endearment, particularly when used by your closest friends and family.

 For example, I had a friend named Jean and we called him “John”.
 Another, Caroline (pronounced “Caro-leen” in French), we called her “Caro-line” (the English way, which rhymes with “fine”).
 This was a very common practice.

-Nevertheless, I’m used to “Michael” and I prefer it.
+So, I’m used to “Michael” and I prefer it.
 After all, it’s my nickname.
 It’s the name I use in business and I introduce myself with.
 Sure, it’s spelled “Michel.”
 But I pronounce it, and prefer when people pronounce it, as “Michael.”

 So if you ever wondered, now you know.
 I hope this solves it once and for all.